RafB6/tech_gear/README.md

 Sort results by type, price, rating, or ID
 Toggle between ascending and descending order
 User can add a product to the list
-soon: possibly adding RESTapi, rating system, 'delete product' feature
+soon: possibly adding RESTapi, rating system, 'delete product' feature, client-side validation

 Tech Stack:
 Flask, JavaScript, SQLITE3(used to be JSON, but sqlite is more efficient in this use-case), HTML/CSS, AJAX